 - A community of like-minded people nearby to mix and socialise with.

-The other main difference between a care home and our developments is the level of care that's available.
+The other main difference between a UK care home and our developments is the level of care that's available.
 A care home will usually provide an all-inclusive amount of personal care, and they might also offer nursing care, which isn't something we have in any of our developments.

-An Assisted Living property comes with:
+Instead, a Retirement Living PLUS property comes with:

 - An Estate Management team that's on-site 24 hours a day, 365 days a year.
 They're ready to help with all sorts of things, such as posting your parcels, collecting your prescriptions, or even delivering your meals if you're feeling unwell.